cyberphone/doc/payments/review-secure-payment-confirmation.md

 That is, to succeed, SPC presumes that banks would abandon their huge (and on-going) investments in pretty well functioning mobile banking apps.

+In theory, Stripe et al could try to force banks to also support SPC but personally I doubt that this is a viable approach because there is really nothing to gain.

 ## Conclusion
 Is this a problem?
 That depends of your perspective.
 Given the downsides and hurdles, my guess is that SPC will later join